tempestphp/tempest-docs/src/Web/Documentation/content/main/0-getting-started/00-introduction.md

 }
 ```

+This is a [console command](../2-console/02-building-console-commands).
+Console commands can be defined in any class, as long as the `#[ConsoleCommand]` attribute is used on a method.
+Command arguments are defined as the method's arguments, effectively removing the need to learn some specific framework syntax.

+This example also shows how to [register events globally](../1-framework/07-events) using the `#[EventHandler]`.

-:::warning Ready to give it a try?
+:::info Ready to give it a try?
 Keep on reading and consider [**giving Tempest a star️ on GitHub**](https://github.com/tempestphp/tempest-framework).
 If you want to be part of the community, you can [**join our Discord server**](https://discord.gg/pPhpTGUMPQ), and if you feel like contributing, you can check out our [contributing guide](/docs/internals/contributing)!
 :::